glorgao/NES-HT/README.md

-### Official Implementation for NESHT
+### Official Implementation for NESHT(Hard-Thresholding Meets Evolution Strategies in Reinforcement Learning)

 This project implements an evolution algorithm that integrates the hard-thresholding (HT) operator into the well-known natural evolution strategies (NES) algorithm.
-For the paper, please check [this arXiv link].
+For the paper, please check [this arixv link](https://arxiv.org/abs/2405.01615v1).

 ### Details